 Try switching out your colors for a more Halloween-friendly color scheme such as black, orange, purple, green, and red.
 Darker colors with bright accents are the way to go—if your logo is black, play on that or invert it to make it stand out against a dark background.
 You can even edit your logo to be themed (think dripping with blood or slime!) or just change the color to fit the design.

 In this Halloween newsletter example from Society6, they’ve switched things up to contrast with their usual, white-background emails.
-For a more contemporary design inline with their brand, they’ve opted for more muted Halloween colors, which gives the email a unique look.
+For a contemporary design that's in line with their brand, they’ve opted for more muted Halloween colors, which gives the email a unique look.
 They’ve also changed the color of their logo and social media icons at the bottom, to match the theme.

 Use Halloween-themed images and graphics to tie everything together and set the mood.
 Try to have fun with your images but don’t get too spooky.
 Keep all imagery lighthearted and fun in the spirit of Halloween, don’t include anything too dark or gory!
 Although some subscribers might be horror fans, it doesn’t mean they want to see the famous foot scene from Saw in their inbox!
 You can also show a bit of your personality by using emojis in the copy and subject: 🧙♀️ 🧛♀️ 👻 💀 🎃 🧟♀️ 🔮